A global leader in sustainable technologies

 Founded in London in 1817 as an assayer (testing the purity of precious metals and coinage), the company has been at the forefront of the provision of high-tech materials ever since.

-This speciality chemicals company describes itself as a leader in sustainable technologies, and with good reason.
+This speciality chemicals company describes itself as a global leader in sustainable technologies, and with good reason.
 In the 1970s, the company invented the first catalytic convertor, and today one in three cars have a Matthey-made convertor on board, preventing around 20 million tonnes of pollutants from entering the atmosphere every year.

 The company has set aside £200m to commercialise enhanced lithium nickel oxide, which it says would improve the efficiency of the Tesla Model S by 13 per cent and other vehicles by up to a third.